 We have presented the computations for these steps for the two different kinds of coupling that the \textsc{HGF} comprises: \textsf{value coupling} and \textsf{volatility coupling}.
 While the update equations for volatility coupling have been derived and discussed previously \citep{mathys2011,mathys2014}, approximately Bayes-optimal inference equations for (linear and nonlinear) \textsf{value coupling} under the \textsc{HGF} have not been considered prior to our treatment here.
 Furthermore, our analysis identifies not only the computations entailed by each computational step, but also the message passing between nodes that is required by each step.
 This is interesting from a theoretical point of view, where we can compare our architecture to other proposals of belief propagation.

 From a practical point of view, the division of the belief updating machinery into subunits (nodes) allows for a modular implementation, where networks can easily be extended and modified by adding or removing nodes, or by changing the type of coupling between nodes, without having to derive the relevant equations for the whole network anew.
-In two open-source projects, we provide such an implementation (in Python: \url{https://github.com/ilabcode/pyhgf}, \cite{legrand_in_prep_2023}; in Julia: \url{https://github.com/ilabcode/HierarchicalGaussianFiltering.jl}, \cite{waade_in_prep_2023}), which allows users to flexibly design their own HGF structures that can be used for simulation and empirical parameter estimation.
-These tools will also be available as part of the TAPAS software collection \citep{frassle_tapas_2021}.\\
+In two open-source projects, we provide such an implementation \citep[in Python and Julia,][]{legrand2024,waade_in_prep_2023}, which allows users to flexibly design their own HGF structures that can be used for simulation and empirical parameter estimation.
+These tools are freely available as part of the TAPAS software collection \citep[\url{https://github.com/ComputationalPsychiatry}]{frassle_tapas_2021}.\\